 The Pendle Hill Witches Walk, also known as the Walking With Witches Trail, became a well-known walk after featuring in ITV’s Britain’s Favourite 100 Walks TV program.
 By following this approx. 11km trail, which explores the lovely towns surrounding the hill, you’ll learn more about Pendle Hill history, including its dark past of witchcraft and mystery.
 During this walk, you’ll pass Saddlers Farm (now Shekinah Christian Centre), which is known as a possible former Pendle Hill Witches House site.
 Although, it’s possible that Malkin Tower Farm, near Blacko, is a more likely site of the Pendle Hill Witches House.

 FYI – this walk shouldn’t be confused with the Pendle Witches Way, AKA the Lancashire Witches Walk.
 This is an approx. 80km (50 mile) distance footpath, that opened in 2012, between Barrowford and Lancaster.

 Pendle Hill Sculpture Trail

-Also known as the Barley Sculpture Trail, the Pendle Hill Sculpture Trail is located in Aitken Woods, next to Barley.
+Also known as the Barley Sculpture Trail and Pendle Sculpture Trail, the Pendle Hill Sculpture Trail is located in Aitken Woods, next to Barley.
 This is another great historic trail, that’s much shorter than the Pendle Hill Witches Walk.
 Certainly, the Pendle Hill Sculpture Trail is one of the best short forest walks in Lancashire.
 It’s a great trail for kids to learn more about the Pendle Hill witches of the 1600s.